dd32/td-gh-ex/readme.txt

 == Copyright ==

-Atom WordPress Theme, Copyright (c) 2019  https://www.denisfranchi.com/ Atom is distributed under the terms of the GNU GPL
+Atomy WordPress Theme, Copyright (c) 2019  https://www.denisfranchi.com/ Atomy is distributed under the terms of the GNU GPL

 == Description ==

-Description
+Atomy is an ecommerce theme ideal for selling food and catering.

 == Installation ==